SyncfusionExamples/working-with-wpf-docking-manager-and-mvvm/README.md

-# Working wtih WPF DockingManager and MVVM
+# Working with WPF DockingManager and MVVM

 This repository contains a sample that shows the WPF DockingManager in MVVM application to create MVVM adapter.